Imagine all the dirt, dust, hair, and debris your vacuum brush picks up every time you use it… Better not to think about it, right?

 Use a bucket and fill it with warm water and mild soap.
 Take another hard bristle brush and sink it in the water and use it to scrub the vacuum brush you’re holding on the other hand.
 Make sure you get deep down into the vacuum brush.

-Once you feel like all the dirt and grime is gone, take the vacuum brush to the sink and rinse off the excess of soap under cold water.
+Once you feel like all the dirt and grime are gone, take the vacuum brush to the sink and rinse off the excess soap under cold water.

 If you want to extra sanitize it use diluted vinegar (to avoid damaging the bristles and plastic) to clean it.

-Tap the brush bristles on a hard surface remove the excess of water and use a cloth to a absorb the remaining moisture.
+Tap the brush bristles on a hard surface remove the excess water and use a cloth to absorb the remaining moisture.
 Paper towels will only get your vacuum brush dirty again.